raxracks/imh-client/README.md

 # IMH Client

-IMH is an Imgur parse through that accepts calls to upload and serves a frontend and screenshot extension
+IMH is an Imgur parse through that accepts calls to upload and serves a frontend and screenshot extension.
+The IMH Client WILL NOT accept upload calls, only the [host](https://github.com/raxracks/imh-host) can do that.

 ## Setup